How to configure No-IP DUC service in your Raspberry PI

 Test No-IP Dynamic DNS Resolution

-In this paragraph we’ll prepare a very easy test for our dynamic dns service resolution by publishing a simple Apache test page from Raspberry PI.
+In this paragraph, we’ll prepare a very easy test for our dynamic DNS service resolution by publishing a simple Apache test page from Raspberry PI.

 Before starting, I’m assuming that you already configured port forwarding in your router.
 I want to add a new tip.
-In this test I’ll use a different external port (8080) which is port forwarded in my router to Raspberry PI port 80:
+In this test I’ll use a different external port (8080) which is a port forwarded in my router to Raspberry PI port 80:

 RPI (80) <—> Router (8080) <—> Internet

-When you call a url fom browser, it uses by default (hiding it in address bar) port 80 (for http pages) or port 443 (for https pages).
-If you need to browse a different port, you need to append it to URL with colon char (for example, with our test the resulting external url will be http://myhomepi.webhop.me:8080 (because router exposes port 8080), while access from lan will result (changing <<RaspberryPiAddress>> with your RPI local IP) in http://<<RaspberryPiAddress>> (because Raspberry PI is available from local network and is exposing port 80).
+When you call a URL from the browser, it uses by default (hiding it in the address bar) port 80 (for HTTP pages) or port 443 (for HTTPS pages).
+If you need to browse a different port, you need to append it to URL with colon char (for example, with our test the resulting external URL will be http://myhomepi.webhop.me:8080 (because router exposes port 8080), while access from lan will result (changing <<RaspberryPiAddress>> with your RPI local IP) in http://<<RaspberryPiAddress>> (because Raspberry PI is available from local network and is exposing port 80).

 sudo apt install apache2

-Wait for installation to finish.
+Wait for the installation to finish.

-Using your Raspberry PI IP Address for local area network browing (my RPI IP is 192.168.43.100):
+Using your Raspberry PI IP Address for local area network browsing (my RPI IP is 192.168.43.100):

-Enjoy your free dynamic dns!
+Enjoy your free dynamic DNS!